craftingcity/The-Known-World/README.md

 **Speed.** Your speed is 30 feet per round.
 **Enduring Flesh.** When you take damage, you can use your reaction to roll a d12.
 Add your Constitution modifier to the number rolled, and reduce the damage by that total.
 After you use this trait, you can’t use it again until you finish a short or long rest.
 **Powerful Form.** You have proficiency in the Athletics skill.
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.
+**Twin-things.** If your twin is alive and you can see your twin, whenever you roll a 1 on an attack roll, ability check, or saving throw, you can reroll the die and must use the new roll.
+If your twin is dead (or if you were born without a twin), you can’t be frightened.

 ##### Halfling (a.)
 Halfling are born to the Weave itself, the conscious form of a story of someone who does not yet exist, born into Alaturmen only moments after it's conception; thanks should be sent to the goblin joke-sters of this time.